watson-developer-cloud/swift-sdk/README.md

 * [IBM Text To Speech - Documentation](http://www.ibm.com/smarterplanet/us/en/ibmwatson/developercloud/doc/text-to-speech/)
 * [IBM Text To Speech - Demo](https://text-to-speech-demo.mybluemix.net/)

+## Authentication

+IBM Watson Services are hosted in the Bluemix platform.

 ## Build + Test

 ***XCode*** is used to build the project for testing and deployment.
 Select Product->Build For->Testing to build the project in XCode's menu.

 There are many tests already in place, positive and negative, that can be displayed when selecting the Test Navigator in XCode.
 Right click on the test you want to run and select Test in the context menu to run that specific test.
 You can also select a full node and right-click to run all of the tests in that node or service.

+Tests can be found in the **WatsonDeveloperCloudTests** target, as well as in each individual service’s directory.
+All of them can be run through Xcode’s testing interface using [XCTest](https://developer.apple.com/library/ios/recipes/xcode_help-test_navigator/RunningTests/RunningTests.html#//apple_ref/doc/uid/TP40013329-CH4-SW1).
+Travis CI will also execute tests for pull requests and pushes to the repository.

 ## Open Source @ IBM
 Find more open source projects on the [IBM Github Page](http://ibm.github.io/)